1kohei1/sd-scheduler/memo.md

 - [x] Turn the faculty to admin (create PresentationDate and Location)
 - [x] Turn off the faculty not to admin (Delete PresentationDate and Location)

+TOP TODO:
+- [ ] Research where is a good deployment platform.
+Must have:
+  * Request analysis tool
+  * Dockernize deployment
+  * Available to use next
+  * On demand price plan
+- [ ] Solve mongodb connection issue
+- [ ] Set default password for newly created faculties
+- [ ] Add functionality to set presentation date for system admin

 TODO:

 - [x] Add validation to the overview date and Availability Form